oomph-lib/oomph-lib/CONTRIBUTING.md

      GitHub will show you that "This branch is n commits behind `oomph-lib:development`."
      The "Fetch upstream" button allows a comparison ("Compare") and "Fetch and merge".
 Go for the latter when happy.
 GitHub will now announce that "This branch is even with `oomph-lib:development`".

+   **Note: It is a good idea to do this regularly to make sure that you have the latest changes.**

 8. Now the `development` branch on your computer (cloned from the forked remote repository) is out of sync with the updated version at GitHub.
 (And if you do `git difftool feature-add-new-important-headers..development` you'll see that the `development` branch obviously(!) does not yet contain the changes we've made in the local forked `feature-add-new-important-headers` branch.)
 So pull the updated
    `development` branch from the `origin` repository, as follows: